Gluten-Free Chocolate Covered Strawberry Brownies

 3. Stir In The Chocolate.
 Remove the brown butter from the heat and immediately stir in the chocolate chips, whisking until smooth, glossy, and totally melted.
 Set the pan aside to cool slightly.

 4. Whisk Eggs & Sugar.
-In a medium bowl, whisk together eggs and brown sugar 3-5 minutes, or until the sugar crystals are dissolved (you shouldn’t feel any grit if you rub the mixture between your fingers), and the mixture is slightly lighter in color.
+In a medium bowl, whisk together eggs and brown sugar 3-5 minutes, or until the sugar crystals are dissolved (you shouldnโ€™t feel any grit if you rub the mixture between your fingers), and the mixture is slightly lighter in color.

 5. Mix It All Up.
 Whisk the sugar and egg mixture into the slightly cooled butter and chocolate mixture.
 Stir in vanilla, then fold in the salt, cocoa powder, and gluten-free flour until just combined.
+Then pour the brownie batter into your prepared pan.ย

-7. Bake.
+6. Bake.
 Smooth the surface with a spatula to get it as even as you can, then bake the brownies at 325 degrees F. for 22-25 minutes or until just almost completely set.
-(A toothpick inserted in the center will have some moist crumbs but shouldn’t be wet with glossy batter.)
+(A toothpick inserted in the center will have some moist crumbs but shouldnโ€™t be wet with glossy batter.)

-8. Let the brownies cool to room temperature before you top them with the strawberry and ganache layers.
+7. Let the brownies cool to room temperature before you top them with the strawberry and ganache layers.

-1. If you haven’t already, wash and pat dry the strawberries.
-(You don’t want them going onto the brownies wet, so don’t skip this step!)
+1. Wash AND Dry Strawberries.
+If you havenโ€™t already, wash and pat dry the strawberries.
+(You donโ€™t want them going onto the brownies wet, so donโ€™t skip this step!)

 2. Cut the green tops off of the strawberries and slice them in half lengthwise (from stem to tip).
 If your strawberries are especially large, you can quarter them.
-You just want them all roughly the same height.
+You just want them all roughly the same height.ย

-3. When the brownies are cooled to room temperature, arrange the strawberry halves cut side down on top of the brownies.
+3. Layer.
+When the brownies are cooled to room temperature, arrange the strawberry halves cut side down on top of the brownies.
 (I like to pack these as close together as space allows so all the bites haves strawberries in them.)

-For The Ganache Layer:
+For The Ganache Layer

-7. Store leftover brownies covered in an airtight container in the refrigerator to 1-2 days.
+4. Serve & Store.
+Slice brownies into 16 squares and enjoy with in 1-2 days.ย Store leftover brownies covered in an airtight container in the refrigerator to 1-2 days.

-FAQ + Tips And Tricks For The Best Gluten-Free Chocolate Covered STrawberry Brownies:
+FAQ + Tips And Tricks For The Best Gluten-Free Chocolate Covered STrawberry Brownies

 How Long Will Chocolate Covered Strawberry Brownies Stay Fresh?
 Much like chocolate covered strawberries, gluten-free chocolate covered strawberry brownies will only stay fresh for 1-2 days.
 After that, the strawberries break down too much and you’ll lose textural and structural integrity.